Principal Consultant / Founder

 After leaving UPC (now Liberty Global) in 2004, Ian moved into consulting, delivering his expertise to a number of tier 1 operators and vendors in the TV and video space.
 Ian founded his latest consulting enterprise in 2012, originally called Altim Media, as part of the Altim Group of companies.
 Ian spun it out of the group in 2013 as Fairmile West to be able to focus much more closely to the video and consumer devices tech space.

 As Founder and Principal Consultant of Fairmile West, Ian continues to work with TV / video operators and technology vendors, supplying critical expertise to them in technology strategy and technology product development for video services, traditional and OTT, and consumer devices including STBs.

-Having taken an early interest in UHD through designing and delivering the one of the first generation of 4K STBs for operators in Europe, Ian additionally works with industry bodies such as the Ultra HD Forum to foster the commercial deployment of UHD services worldwide, specifically becoming the Chair of the Interoperability Working Group of the Ultra HD Forum in December 2017.
+Having taken an early interest in UHD through designing and delivering the one of the first generation of 4K STBs for operators in Europe, Ian additionally works with industry bodies such as the Ultra HD Forum to foster the commercial deployment of UHD services worldwide, specifically being the Chair of the Interoperability Working Group of the Ultra HD Forum since December 2017.

 He is a longstanding member of the IET, IEEE, RTS and Fellow of the SCTE: The Society for Broadband Professionals.
-He is also the incoming Chair of the IET Multimedia Communications Network.
-He blogs at http://fairmilewest.com, on LinkedIn and can be found on Twitter at @iannock.
+He has also been the Chair of the IET Media Technical Network since October 2018.